johnwhite20/johnwhite20.github.io/_posts/2024-03-06-initial-quote.md

 {: .box-success}
 I received the quotation today to carry out the repairs to our track including the additional materials required.

-I received an email today from Mike McCart at Glenquicken Road Recycling.
+I received an email today from Mike McCart at [Glenquicken Roadrecycling](https://glenquickenroadrecycling.co.uk/).
 The text is shown below:

 >06/03/2024 14:09
 >